SamWindell/Signet/README.md

 - `norm`.
 Normalise a sample to a particular decibel level.
 Can be used on a directory, optionally recursively.
 With a directory you can normalise the samples to a common gain.
 - `fade`.
 Fade the start and/or end of the audio.
 The fade length must be specified.
 There are options for the shape of the fade curve.
 - `convert`.
 Converts a file's sample rate and bit depth.
 Uses the high quality resampler r8brain.
+- `silence-remove`.
+Removes silence from the end, start or both of the sample.

 ### Usage
 Signet is run from the command line.
 You first specify the input filename.
 This can be either a single filename or a filename pattern (glob).
 You can also add multiple inputs by comma separating them.
 You then must specify one or more subcommands.
 These are the utilites that process the files.
 They will process the file(s) in the order that they are specified in the command.

 By default, signet overwrites the files that it processes.
 If you are just processing a single file, you can specify another file-name after the input file to be the output file; this cannot work if your input is a folder or a pattern.

 If you make a mistake and want to undo any files that you have just overwritten, you can use the `--load-backup` command.
 This system is quite primitive - it simply stores a copy of each overwritten file.
 This backup is reset if you run another command.
 There is no backup history, it just works as a single undo.
 The backup system works if you have just written multiple files, in which case they are all reinstated.